 Collaboration: Promote collaborative action and knowledge-sharing across key actors working on gender, education and emergencies.

 Evidence Building: Identify gaps and priorities for research on Gender and EiE to influence and promote the coordination of research initiatives across key EiE actors.

 Advocacy: Advocate for greater attention and support for gender-responsive EiE amongst donors and humanitarian agencies.

-The INEE Gender Task Team is open to anyone who is interested in gender and education issues in contexts of crisis and fragility.
-If you are interested in participating in this Task Team, please send an introductory email to the GTT email address (firstname.lastname@example.org) indicating your interest.
+Meet the GTT!
+The GTT is open to anyone who is interested in gender and education issues in contexts of crisis and fragility.
+If you are interested in participating in this Task Team, please send an introductory email to the GTT email address (email@example.com) indicating your interest.
 If you are interested in this work but are not yet a member of INEE, please join us - www.inee.org/user/register.

-In 2018-2019, the Gender Task Team led a revision process of the INEE Gender Pocket Guide originally published in 2010.
+- INEE Guidance Note on Gender: In 2018-2019, the Gender Task Team led the revision process revision process for the 2010 INEE Pocket Guide to Gender.
 The updated INEE Guidance Note on Gender captures the latest advances in the field, including updated resources and emerging promising practice, and is aligned with new tools and processes.

 - E-learning course: Introduction to the Guidance Note on Gender: This self-guided online course helps introduce education practitioners to the INEE Guidance Note on Gender.
 This course is intended for contexts where an in-person or remote orientation is not feasible; or where an individual has an interest in familiarizing with the INEE Guidance Note on Gender in an interactive way, and can be used as an introductory, pre-orientation activity for a more in-depth training.